Pound Ridge, New York: American Revolutionary War

 Pound Ridge was the site of a battle during the American Revolutionary War.
 On July 2, 1779, a force of 300 American rebels was attacked by 200 British soldiers under the command of Banastre Tarleton.
-The raid was the first independent command for the 24-year-old Tarelton.
-The attack was planned as one of a series of raids on rebel forces in the region the purpose of which were to draw Washington's army away from the Hudson River.
+The raid was the first independent command for the 24-year-old Tarleton.
+The attack was planned as one of a series of raids on rebel forces in the region, the purpose of which were to draw Washington's army away from the Hudson River.

 The rebels had been warned of an impending raid on the night of June 30 by the rebel spy Luther Kinnicutt.
 However, the spy was not able to discover the date of the attack.
 The American force consisted of 100 continental foot soldiers of the 6th Connecticut Regiment under Major Eli Leavenworth, 90 of Colonel Sheldon's 2nd Regiment of Light Horse, and about 100 militia under Major Lockwood.
 The light horse detachment had been under the temporary command of Major Benjamin Tallmadge until the day before the attack when Colonel Sheldon arrived.
 Benjamin Tallmadge had organized the Culper Spy Ring which operated in British-occupied New York.
 The British force consisted of 200 mounted light dragoons and infantry and included some Hessian Jagers.

 Tarleton left his base on the Bronx River near Yonkers on the night of July 1 in a heavy rain storm and rode until he reached North Castle early on July 2.
 He then decided to attack Pound Ridge by an indirect northern route.
 In this way he managed to avoid the force of continentals located on the southern road.
 A lookout spotted the British as they approached the town and warned Colonel Sheldon.
 The commander dispatched Major Tallmadge with a small group to find out if the arriving force were British or expected reinforcements under the command of Colonel Moylan.
 The force under Tallmadge withdrew upon contact with the British.
 The force of light horse and militia under Sheldon and Lockwood were scattered and withdrew to the south.
-Tarleton's force pursued them for a time before returning to the town.
+The British pursued them for a time before returning to the town.
 They were then fired upon by some militia from behind cover.
-The British burned the Presbyterian Church and the home of Major Lockwood before withdrawing with prisoners, cattle, arms, equipment and the battle standard of Sheldon's 2nd Regiment back along the northern road to Bedford.
-Tarleton had the Presbyterian Church in Bedford burned as well as the house of a patriot.
-The British abandoned the cattle in Bedford before returning to the Bronx River camp under pursuit by the Americans as far as North Castle.
+Tarleton's troops burned the Presbyterian Church and the home of Major Lockwood before withdrawing with prisoners, cattle, arms, equipment and the battle standard of Sheldon's 2nd Regiment back along the northern road to Bedford.
+The British left the cattle in Bedford before returning to the Bronx River camp under pursuit by the Americans as far as North Castle.
 In the course of the raid the British had managed to capture some of Benjamin Tallmadge's papers including a letter from George Washington.
 These papers revealed information on the operations of the Culper Spy Ring.

 Reports on battle casualties are contradictory.
-One secondary source provides a figure of ten Americans wounded and eight captured along with two British killed and four captured.
+One secondary source provides a figure of 10 Americans wounded and eight captured along with two British killed and four captured.
 The nearby towns of Bedford and Norwalk were burned by the British on July 11.
-Throughout the Revolutionary War the region was witness to raids by both Patriots and Tories against opposing residents.
-A Tory raid in Pound Ridge in 1779 led to the death of a resident.
-Pound Ridge held a number of Tories as prisoners or under house arrest throughout the war.
-Later in the war Tories were denied freedom of speech, lost the use of the courts, were prevented from practicing their trades and had their property confiscated.
+Throughout the Revolutionary War, the region was witness to raids by both Patriots and Loyalists against opposing residents.
+A Loyalist raid in Pound Ridge in 1779 led to the death of a resident.
+Pound Ridge held a number of Loyalists as prisoners or under house arrest throughout the war.
+Later in the war Loyalists were denied freedom of speech, lost the use of the courts, were prevented from practicing their trades and had their property confiscated.